 Anthracnose on Tomatoes

-There are several cultural practices that can help reduce the incidence of anthracnose.
+Several cultural practices can help reduce the incidence of anthracnose.
 Try to mulch around your tomatoes to prevent the splashing of spores from the soil.
-You should also provide support for your tomatoes either with cages, stakes or trellises to increase air movement and decrease the likelihood of favorable environmental conditions for infection.
-Use soaker hoses or drip irrigation to prevent the splashing of the spores onto the fruit from overhead watering (there is only so much we can do with rain.)
+You should also support your tomatoes with cages, stakes, or trellises to increase air movement and decrease the likelihood of favorable environmental conditions for infection.
+Use soaker hoses or drip irrigation to prevent the splashing of the spores onto the fruit from overhead watering (there is only so much we can do with rain).
 Remove any infected fruit as soon as you notice the damage.

-If you have had issues with anthracnose in the past you can apply preventative sprays, once the fruits are infected it can’t be saved.
+If you have had issues with anthracnose in the past, you can apply preventative sprays.
+Once the fruits are infected, they can’t be saved.
 Spray options include the active ingredients Bacillus subtilis, chlorothalonil, copper fungicides, or maneb.
 Be sure to read the label to check the post-harvest interval (how long after you spray before you can harvest the fruit) and make sure it is labeled for anthracnose and the vegetable you are spraying.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.